 Upwork has two kinds of freelancer accounts: individual and agency.
 Individual freelancers work independently and directly with their clients.
-Agencies are freelancer accounts that can add team members who work together on projects for their clients.
+Agencies are freelancer accounts that can add team members to projects for the agency’s clients.

 When you hire an individual freelancer, you will typically communicate directly with the freelancer about the project.
 In addition, the freelancer sets the rate and your payments go directly to the freelancer.